 Hallmark’s community involvement centers around three main pillars – financial donations, product donations and employee volunteer services.
 Employees in each of Hallmark’s businesses donate time and money everywhere the company has facilities, both domestically and internationally, including offices in the Unites States, Canada, Mexico, Asia Pacific and Europe.

-Below are recent examples of how we make an impact in the communities in which we serve.
 Read Hallmark’s latest Caring in Action Social Responsibility Report to learn more about the impact Hallmark makes on the communities in which it operates.
+Below are additional past examples of how we make an impact in the communities in which we serve.

 Leading by Example